csgutleber/dap-docs/command-line/reference/dap-snapshot.md

 ---
-description: Generate a complete and comprehensive snapshot of a table in a namespace.
+description: Generate a complete and comprehensive snapshot of a table in a namespace. bla
 ---

 # dap snapshot